 Sega got some relief when Sony was only able to sell half their inventory of PS2 consoles.
 Since the PS2's inventory was so weak, Sega decided to take action and try to move mass quantities of units.
 Unfortunately, this plan backfired as well.

 In March 2001, Peter Moore (the head of Sega of America at the time) announced that the Dreamcast hadn't been meeting expectations.
 The sales had been sadly lagging and their warehouses were filled with unsold Dreamcast consoles and games.
 Sega decided to sell off the remaining number of consoles at a vastly discounted price and cut their losses.
-As part of this restructuring Sega announced that the Dreamcast would be discontinued and that they would exit the hardware buisness.
-Further more they would also be porting several of their key Dreamcast excluives to rival platforms.
+As part of this restructuring Sega announced that the Dreamcast would be discontinued and that they would exit the hardware business.
+Furthermore they would also be porting several of their key Dreamcast exclusives to rival platforms.

 The change was meant to happen slowly with Sega continuing to release software for the system into 2002.
 However with Sega games now on other platforms third parties weren't all that thrilled to be supporting it.
 By fall of 2001 the new game output was dismal with only a handful of exclusives, most of which tanked and were never heard from again.

 Back in 1998, the Dreamcast was an advanced console for its time, surpassing the capabilities of all other consoles available at the time of its release and being the first 128-bit console to be released.
-The console has 4 controller slots and a 56k modem built into the console for Seganet.
+The console has 4 controller slots and a 56k modem built into the console for SegaNet.
 A broadband adapter for a faster connection was also available for $50, allowing the Dreamcast to be connected to an Ethernet network.
 However, most games only supported multiplayer via the modem.

 The Dreamcast supported multiple television connections.
 It shipped with standard A/V cables, and S-video, component RGB cables, and an RF connector were available separately.
 In addition, Sega released a VGA adapter that allowed the Dreamcast to be played on a computer monitor at a resolution of 640x480, four times the standard resolution.
 Certain games could not be played through the VGA adapter, however.

-This console runs GD-Roms which could hold up to 1.2 GBs of space.
-It also uses VMU memory cards that could hold up to 128 KB of space.
-These VMUs connect to your Dreamcast controller and have an LCD screen that shows pictures relating to the game that you're playing.
+For saved game data and downloadable content, it used VMU memory cards that could hold up to 128 KB of space.
+These VMUs connect to the controller and have an LCD screen that shows pictures relating to the game that you're playing.
 For some games, minigames relating to the games are saved onto the VMU which could be played without the use of the Dreamcast, making it a handheld console as well.